gauravv077/gauravv077/README.md

 - 👋 Hi, I’m @gauravv077
 - 👀 I’m interested in web and software development
-- 🌱 I have completed my B-tech in Information Technology engineering
+- 🌱 I have completed my B-Tech in Information Technology engineering
 - 💞️ I’m looking to collaborate on real world project